-Don’t attach yourself to one view of life and claim that is the best view to have.
-When you cling to your beliefs and refuse to open yourself up, you will suffer.
+Don’t attach to one view of life and claim that is the best view to have.
+When you cling to your beliefs and refuse to open to what is happening, you will suffer.
 Your dogmatism will cause other beings to suffer too.

 You are all the lives you have influenced.
-You are all the ancestors who survived for you to be born and all the descendants who will grow old after you have decomposed.
+You are all your distant ancestors who survived for you to be born.
+You are all your descendants who will grow after your decomposition.

 You are the sun and water and trees and moon.
 Without them, there is no you.

 Your interconnection with all living beings will help you to see beyond yourself.
-With awareness, you don’t have to judge everything outside your flesh as separate from you.
+When you become more aware of the changing conditions of your existence, you will not judge everything outside your flesh as separate from you.

-You don’t have to look for ways to isolate yourself from other beings.
-Clinging to rigid beliefs, avoiding alternative perspectives, and not empathizing with the vulnerable, will only cause you to suffer.
+You don’t have to look for ways to isolate yourself from other sentient beings.
+Clinging to your beliefs and refusing to consider differing perspectives will only cause you to suffer more.
 You are in others as others are in you.

 It’s up to you to be kind, compassionate, and loving.